jeremyosborne/confetti-pigs-in-space/README.md

 shootdown
 =========

-A silly little game for my own spare time coding and fun. also an experiment documenting my organic coding procedures, which aren't always pretty.
+An experiment documenting my organic coding procedures.
+Also a game.